JhumanJ/laravel-model-stats/README.md

 you choose a Model, an aggregation type and the column(s) for the graph.
 You can then resize and move the widgets around on your dashboard.

 The aggregation types currently available:
-- Daily Count (Number of records per day).
+- Daily Count (Number of records per day during selected period).
-- Cumulated Daily Count (Total number of records since beginning, every day).
+- Cumulated Daily Count (Cumulated Total record count during selected period).
 - Period Total (Number of new records during selected period).
+- Group By Count (Count per group for a given column during selected period).
 - ... (more to come soon)

 For each widget type, date can be any column: `created_at`,`updated_at`,`custom_date`.